 In lieu of flowers, please make donations to the American Lung Association, the American Diabetes Association, or the American Macular Degeneration Foundation.

-To send flowers to Myrna's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Myrna (Diamond) Lemberger, please visit our floral store.